mmlab-aueb/snds/mininet/README.md

 # SNDS mininet
-This folder includes mininet script that setups a simple topology, which can be used for validating NDN application.
+This folder includes mininet scripts that setup a simple topology, which can be used for validating NDN application for the SNDS project.

 ## Prerequisites
 * Install NFD from [sources](https://github.com/named-data/NFD)